Artificial Intelligence and Human Rights

 AI and Public Benefits

-Since 2021, EPIC has used state Freedom of Information Act (FOIA) requests to obtain detailed records about state and local use of AI, including AI systems developed by private companies.
+EPIC has long used state Freedom of Information Act (FOIA) requests to obtain detailed records about state and local use of AI, including AI systems developed by private companies.
 The results of our research are concerning: across the country, state and local governments are experimenting with AI tools that outsource important government decisions to private companies, all without public input or oversight.
-In D.C., for example, 20 different agencies use AI and automated decision-making for important decisions like who should receive public benefits or access public housing.
+In D.C., for example, 20 different agencies use AI and automated decision-making for decisions like who should receive public benefits or access public housing.

 Agencies have begun to publish guidance for AI in public benefits programs, but without more transparency and safeguards in place, these AI tools will continue to produce errors and biases that disproportionately harm marginalized communities.